EveronLife/EveronLife/docs/core/database/index.md

 After the find operation concludes the DB context provides the results in three different ways, depending on if the async API was used or not.

 > **Warning**
 > The sync API was designed to work together with the `thread` keyword to make results "awaitable".
-Unfortunately, the keyword is broken (https://feedback.bistudio.com/T167281).
-> Until this is fixed or in the case of FileIO-based drivers the operations are blocking the main thread of the game, so use them with care.
+However the driver might still be using blocking operations (all FileIO-based drivers do).
-> It is recommended to use async callbacks when possible so the game mode scales well with higher loads and when using non-blocking drivers (e.g. web API ones or external async plugins)
+> It is recommended to use async callbacks when possible so the game mode scales well under higher loads while using non-blocking drivers (e.g. web API ones or external async plugins)

 ### FindAll
 `FindAll` returns an `EL_DbFindResults<EL_DbEntity>` instance which contains the status code enum as well as any results from the operation if it was successful.